2022-23 Residence Life Handbook

 HOUSING: Students must be enrolled in an approved IHCC program and carry a minimum of 8 credit hours per term as well as be in good academic and conduct standing at the College.
 Those students not meeting the minimum criteria must meet with the Director of Student Life prior to the start of term or class schedule change to determine continued residency.

 LOCKOUTS: If a student gets locked out of their room and/or the key is not present the student should call their building RA.
 The RA will let the students into their room and track their lockout in our housing software.
-Students are given two lockouts with no penalty.
-Any other lockout after the second lockout will result in a $25.00 charge per lockout within a term.
+Students are given two lockouts per term with no penalty.
+Any other lockout in after the second lockout will result in a $25.00 charge per lockout within a term.
 After the fifth lockout, the student is referred for conduct.

 EXCESSIVE NOISE IS PROHIBITED AT ALL TIMES: Musical instruments should not be played in rooms.
 Doors should be closed if stereos, radios, or television sets are in use.
 The volume should be low enough so as not to interfere with the study or sleep of other residents.
 If a student does not adhere to this policy, they may be asked to remove the device from the room or campus.
 The residence hall staff may also confiscate the device until the student can take the device off campus.